We often get asked, “Why is early reading important?” or "Should I read to my child?"

 Reading with young children is often described as one of the most important things you can do as a parent or carer.

-This is because early reading (or reading to children when they are young) assists in literacy development and also enriches life experience, both in childhood and adulthood.
-We outline the reasons why in more detail below.
+There are many benefits to early reading (or reading to young children) including help with literacy development and also enriching life experience, both in childhood and adulthood.

 1. Early reading helps to develop early literacy skills

-Early literacy is the skill young children need to have before they are able to learn to read and write.
-This includes being able to recognise letters, have a basic understanding of language and being able to listen and concentrate.
-Reading to your pre-schooler greatly assists them to develop these essential pre-literacy skills as they become more familiar with written and spoken language.
+Young children need early literacy skills before they are able to learn to read and write.
+Early literacy skills includes recognising letters, a basic understanding of language and being able to listen and concentrate.
+Reading to your pre-schooler helps them develop these essential skills as they become more familiar with written and spoken language.

 2. Reading together helps you and your child to bond